-How to Prepare for Online Education in 2021
+How to Prepare for Online Education

 - Nearly half of U.S. colleges plan to hold courses online in some capacity this fall.

 - Many schools intend to adopt a hybrid model, offering both in-person and online classes.

 - Students considering a transfer should look at accreditation and support services.